 #3 Invest in an air pollution sensor

 Information is the new gold and, in some cases – a real treasure!
 The air pollution sensor collects it, providing real-time data on the concentration of various particles in the air.
 This way, the local communities can verify whether it’s safe to be outside at the moment and what measures of protection to adopt.
-It can also indicate your vents or AC unit needs a thorough cleaning.
+It can also indicate if your vents or AC unit needs a thorough cleaning.
+If the sensor senses the need and informs you, then you can immediately call a service similar to DUCTZ of Mid Michigan and have the units cleaned.

 The air pollution maps, such as Airly, display this data delivered on the server by the sensors.
 You can contribute to the accuracy of the map by investing in a sensor and adding it to the network.
 The more sensors there are in the area, the more accurate data the communities can have.
 Sometimes, the differences in pollution levels within the same neighborhood are really significant.
 That’s why the high density of air pollution sensors increases the protection.